christianwach/cbox-slider-video-fixes/README.md

 CBOX Slider Video Fixes
 =======================

-A demo plugin that fixes the handling of video in the default slider provided by the CBOX Theme
+A demo plugin that fixes the handling of video in the default slider provided by the CBOX Theme.
+Requires the [slider-control branch of cbox-theme](https://github.com/christianwach/cbox-theme/tree/slider-control) to work.

 ---